-Is there any law prohibiting discrimination or harassment in employment?
+2 Is there any law prohibiting discrimination or harassment in employment?
 If so, what categories are regulated under the law?

-The Federal Constitution provides that no one shall be discriminated against or privileged owing to gender, descent, race, language, homeland, origin, religion, political opinion or disability.
+The Federal Constitution provides that no one shall be discriminated against or privileged owing to gender, descent, race, language, homeland, origin, religion, or political opinion and that no one shall be discriminated against owing to disability.
 This provision applies directly or indirectly to all employment relationships.
 Discrimination in employment is specifically prohibited by the General Equal Treatment Act.
 The Act prohibits direct and indirect discrimination on the grounds of racial or ethnic origin, gender, religion, belief, disability, age or sexual orientation, as well as harassment in all forms.

 Different treatment may be justified by genuine and determining occupational requirements.
-In the case of occupational activities within churches and similar organisations, a person's religion or belief constitutes a genuine and legitimate occupational requirement with respect to the organisation's ethos.
+In the case of occupational activities within churches and similar organisations, a person's religion or belief constitutes a genuine and legitimate occupational requirement concerning the organisation's ethos.
 Age discrimination can be detrimental to older or younger employees and is not subject to an age threshold.
 Different treatment on the grounds of age shall not constitute discrimination if it is objectively and reasonably justified by a legitimate aim and if the means of achieving that aim are appropriate and necessary.
 In particular, the Act allows the fixing of ages in company pension schemes.

-Employees who have been discriminated against are entitled to compensation of financial and non-financial damage but do not acquire a right to employment.
+Employees who have been discriminated against are entitled to compensation for financial and non-financial damage but do not acquire a right to employment.
 If an employee can establish a prima facie case for discrimination, the employer bears the burden of proof that no discrimination has occurred.

-Separate non-discrimination provisions apply with respect to an employee's genetic characteristics and in favour of part-time and fixed-term employees.
-In addition, employers are generally prohibited from differentiating in any way whatsoever among different groups of employees without sufficient reason.
+Separate non-discrimination provisions apply concerning an employee's genetic characteristics and in favour of part-time and fixed-term employees.
+Also, employers are generally prohibited from differentiating in any way whatsoever among different groups of employees without sufficient reason.